xelab04/KRaft/cluster-manage/README.md

 - Uses resource management to find used resources by each cluster
 - Return list of clusters and resource used/reserved

+## Use Create Cluster
+- Send ID
+- Send cluster name (optional)
+- Uses helm/vcluster/k3k to deploy cluster
+- Obtains a free nodeport and reserves it
+- Retrieve kubeconfig
+- Edit kubeconfig with the new IP + nodeport

 ## ToDo
 - Fix JWT validation when Auth JWT is completed
 - Exit on invalid JWT